lxxfcp/Win11StandAloneComfyUIPyVenv/README.md

 <owner fpliu>

 ## What's this?
-This is a script for installing ComfyUI in a python venv in windows 11.
-You can create a folder and run `install.bat` to have a fast installation.
-Uninstallation cleanly is simply removing the folder.
+This is a script for installing ComfyUI in a python venv in Windows 11.
+So this will not mess up with your other environment.
+Uninstallation cleanly is simply removing the ComfyUI folder.

+## How to use this tool
+Download this code zip or simply `git clone` this repo.
+Then follow the instruction below.

+If you already have python and git installed.
+You can directly put `install.bat` into the directory you wish to have your ComfyUI.
+Then run `install.bat` (just double click)

+> **_NOTE:_** You need to use Windows for this installation instruction.

 ## Prerequisites:

-> **_NOTE:_** You need to use Windows for this installation instruction.

 1. Install Python